refinedev/refine/documentation/blog/2022-09-05-mui-button.md

 * Contained Button
 * Outlined Button

-Here’s an illustration of how you can apply these MUI Button variants in your React application:
+Here’s an illustration of how you can apply these Material UI Button variants in your React application:

 ```tsx
 import * as React from 'react';